uniquid/developer-wiki/Documents/architecture.md

 OP_RETURN
 ---------
 The transaction for a smart contract has, beside the token transfer, defnied an **OP_RETURN**.
-In the OP_RETURN are contained the access informations granted by the contract.
+In the OP_RETURN there are the access informations granted by the contract.
 The OP_RETURN structure is fo 80 bytes so defined:

 |Bytes lenght    |Description                                                           |Notes|